KiranMantha/plumejs/README.md

 Demo [here](https://kiranmantha.github.io/plumejs/)

-Plumejs is a very light weight typescript framework to build spa's.It is build on more accessable web components, typescript and lighterhtml.
+PlumeJs is a very light weight typescript framework to build spa's.It is build on more accessable web components, typescript and lighterhtml.
 It comes with features like change detection during async operations, data-sharing via factories and props, dependency injection.

-Plumejs is a conceptual combination of angularjs and react. just like angular one can register factories, components, life-cycle hooks and like react it have `props` to pass data from one component to other, `update` function to update the view after modal updations and a render function to render the component.
+PlumeJs is a conceptual combination of angularjs and react. just like angular one can register factories, components, life-cycle hooks and like react it have `props` to pass data from one component to other, `update` function to update the view after modal updations and a render function to render the component.

-Plumejs is built as UMD module.
+PlumeJs is built as UMD module.
 Hence it can be load via script tag in html or as es6 module in nodejs.
-Plumejs has very few syntaxes enabling faster learning curve.
+PlumeJs has very few syntaxes enabling faster learning curve.

-To start with Plumejs
+To start with PlumeJs

 # Creating Components